TERREMEMBER/hdb/gpMgmt/bin/README.gpexpand.md

 ### 4.3 Utilities

-During initialization phase, utilities like gpconfig, gppkg does not work.
+During initialization phase, utilities like hdbconfig, hdbpkg does not work.

 hdbstate shows expansion status if there are expanding in progress.